How to Practice Voluntary Control

-Members shall put the mark shown below at a readily visible position on each Class B equipment that they have registered.
+(2) For each shipment of Class B equipment that has been registered, Members shall put the mark shown below at a readily visible position on each equipment.

 (The color of the mark is unrestricted.)

-- MME where the function of information technology equipment is not deemed its primary function or is not included.
+- MME for which the function of information technology equipment is not deemed its primary function or is not included.

-- MME subject to other standards or laws equivalent in objective to these Rules in Japan, even if the definition of MME applies.
-Such MMEs include all radio-only equipment whose primary function is radio transmission and reception as stipulated in the Radio Law as well as electrical appliances stipulated in the Electrical Appliance and Material Safety Law.
+- MME subject to other standards or laws equivalent in objective to this document in Japan, even if the definition of MME applies.
+Such MME includes all radio-only equipment whose primary function is radio transmission and reception as stipulated in the Radio Law as well as electrical appliances stipulated in the Electrical Appliance and Material Safety Law.

-- Equipment for which the emission requirements in the frequency range subject to these Rules are explicitly defined in other CISPR standards (except CISPR 13 and CISPR 22).
-Such equipment includes MMEs dedicated to industrial, scientific, and medical (ISM) purposes or dedicated to in-vehicle purposes.
+- Equipment for which the emission requirements in the frequency range subject to this document are explicitly defined in other CISPR standards (except CISPR 13 and CISPR 22).
+Such equipment includes MME dedicated to industrial, scientific, and medical (ISM) purposes or dedicated to in-vehicle purposes.

 - Equipment for use in telecommunications facilities to be installed only inside buildings controlled by telecommunications common carriers who provide such facilities and services.